 Statement 86, Accounting for Certain Debt Extinguishment.
 Statement 86 provides guidance for transactions in which cash and other monetary assets acquired with only existing resources, that is, resources other than the proceeds of refunding debt, are placed in an irrevocable trust for the sole purpose of extinguishing debt.
 Statement 86 is effective for the period beginning after June 15, 2017.
 Management does not expect this statement to have a material impact on the School District's financial statements.
-Statement 87, Leases.
-Statement 87 establishes single approach to accounting for and reporting leases by state and local governments.
+State and local governments.
 The GASB based the new standard on the principle that leases are financing the right to use an underlying asset.
 Statement 87 is effective for the reporting period beginning after December 15, 2019.
 Management does not expect this statement to have a material impact on the Corporation's financial statements.